 A few things, however, might cause interference.
 These include very strong magnets such as those used for MRI scans, heavy-duty electrical equipment such as arc welders, and certain surgical instruments.

-Digital cell phones are unlikely to interfere with pacemaker function but avoid holding them directly over your child's pacemaker.
+Cell phones and other small electronic devices are unlikely to interfere with pacemaker function but avoid holding them directly over your child's pacemaker.

 Your child's first follow-up appointment should occur one to two weeks after the procedure.
 This appointment should be made with the Pediatric Heart Center at UCSF Benioff Children's Hospital or with the doctor who referred you to UCSF.

-At the clinic appointment, the doctor and nurse will examine your child's wound and check the pacing thresholds.
-This is the energy needed to safely pace the heart.
+At the clinic appointment, the doctor and nurse will examine your child's wound and may check the pacemaker.
 Feel free to ask any questions you or your child may have concerning pacemakers.

 Your doctor will determine future follow-up appointments.